Avik-Das-567/Netflix-Style-Movie-Recommender/README.md

   - `/payment_success` confirms selected plan after form submission.

 - **Admin View (`/admin`)**
   - Opens the login page.
-If logged in as admin, simply redirects to the homepage.
+If logged in as **admin**, redirects to the homepage like a regular user.

 ---